ucsb/campus-cloud-docs/docs/gcp/security.md

 ### Reviewing Findings

+Project owners can view Security Command Center findings for their own project — this access comes automatically with membership in the project's owners group.
+(The Owner role on its own does not grant access to findings, so use the owners group rather than a direct IAM grant.)
+This access is scoped to your project, so you automatically see findings for your own project only — there's nothing to restrict manually.

 1. Open **Security → Security Command Center → Findings** in the Google Cloud console.
-2. Filter by your project ID.
-3. Start with Critical and High severity.
+2. Start with Critical and High severity.
-4. Click a finding to see which resource is affected and how to fix it.
+3. Click a finding to see which resource is affected and how to fix it.

 Address Critical and High findings promptly.
-The Cloud Team may follow up if they remain unresolved.
+The Cloud Team monitors organization-wide findings and may follow up if they remain unresolved.

 For details, see the
 [Security Command Center docs](https://cloud.google.com/security-command-center/docs).